venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

 ### Can K-fold cross-validation be used on Time Series data?
 Explain with suitable reasons in support of your answer.

 ### What is Transfer Learning?
 Give an example.

-### What are the data preprocessing techniques to handle outliers?
-Mention 3 ways that you prefer, with proper explanation.
-### Mention three ways to handle missing or corrupted data in a dataset.?

 ### Cosine similarity Vs. Jaccard similarity methods to compute the similarity scores